Struktal/Struktal/README.md

 To create a new page for the website, create a new PHP file that should get executed when the user visits the page.
 The file should be located in the ``📁 project/htdocs/`` directory.
 There are no limitations what you can do in the script, but it's not recommended to output HTML code or other content directly (exception: you want to send JSON responses, please take a look at the corresponding tutorial or the <a href="docs/comm.md">``Comm`` class documentation</a>).

 Instead, to output content, create a PHP template file in the ``📁 project/htdocs/templates/`` directory.
 A template file is a normal PHP File that is specialized for outputting content.
 This separation not only takes care of a better overview, it also separates the logic from the view.
-For further information about template files, please take a look at the <a href="docs/template.md">template documentation</a>.
+For further information about template files, please take a look at the <a href="docs/template.md">template documentation</a> or the <a href="https://github.com/JensOstertag/php-templify">Templify documentation</a>.

 Have a look at the following example: